mchchoi/lecture-demos/lec04/README.md

 ## Step 2: Let's See if it Worked (files are added...)

-Uploading this file right now!
+I am testing this to sync my fork!

 ## Step 3: Sync your Fork